ismaelucm/massis_tutorial/docs/Examples.md

 MassisLua.createHuman("population", 20, "BackGate")
 ```

 The main difference between the previous example is the number of instantiations.
-In this case, the method createHuman() instantiate 20 agents at "MainGate" and other 20 instances at "BackGate".
+In this case, the method *createHuman()* instantiates 20 agents at *MainGate* and other 20 instances at *BackGate*.

-To launch the example, the following command is needed
+The example can be executed with the following command:

 ```bash
 > ./LaunchServer.sh -f SimpleExample02.lua